Project 0: Introduction

 Deliverables are “the quantifiable goods or services that must be provided upon the completion of a project”.
 In this class the deliverable for each project is a GitHub published report created using Quarto files.
 This final section will be the same for each project.

-Use this template to submit your Client Report.
-The template has two sections:
+Use this P0_template to submit your Client Report.

-3. A short summary of work must be submitted in the comments in Canvas wwhen you submit the URL.
-Rate your own work on a scale of 1-5.
-1 being poor and 5 being excellent.
-Include a short description of why you rated your work the way you did.
+- Write short summary of work must be submitted in the comments in Canvas wwhen you submit the URL.
+Rate your own work on a scale of 1-5 (See the Rubric for Details) Include a short description of why you rated your work the way you did.

-Your report should be written in quarto markdown files and pushed to GitHub.
-Submit a URL of the rendered project in Canvas.
-(Do not submit the URL to the GitHub .qmd file)
+Your report should be written in quarto markdown files and rendered to an HTML File.
+Upload the HTML file in Canvas.
+(Do not submit the .qmd

 Feedback:

-You will recieve feedback and/or coaching notes in the form of a GitHub issue.
-You will need to address the feedback, re-render and resubmit the project, and mark the GitHub issue as closed.
+If you submit before the due date, you will recieve feedback and/or coaching notes.
+You will need to address the feedback, re-render and resubmit the project.

 Resubmission: